samuallin/ReadMe-Testing/README.md

 ## Features

 Features supportted, example:
-* Van Gogh gallery
+In this project, it will provide the following packages
-* Training with Python
+* Training Van Gogh gallery with Python
-* Real time camera style transfer
+* Inference with real time camera and still images
-* Upload pictures for inference
+** Deployment on Windows application
+** Deployment on Windows application
+** Deployment on web browser

 ## Getting Started